2331sakshi/Shopping-Cart/README.md

 # Shopping-Cart
-A minimal shopping cart website using HTML, CSS and Javascript
+A minimal shopping cart website using HTML, CSS and vanilla Javascript